Gingerbread spice mix, Colmar - That's the taste

 Every year at Christmas time, no one gets around sweets.
 There are many typical Christmas treats such as squares, Elisen, macaroons, dominoes, and gingerbread to buy anywhere in the supermarkets.
 I prefer to bake gingerbread with this delicious spice mixture myself.

 Put this excellent mixture in your dough, and you will be amazed by the spicy warm aroma of this delicious gingerbread spice mixture.
+You can even drink with these biscuits a self made mulled wine with our delicate mulled wine spice blend.

 With this mixture, you can bake not only gingerbread but also flavor other desserts.
 Put some of the gingerbread spice mixtures in your ice cream or use it to refine your café or cocoa.
 It also goes well with festive roasts in sauces.